Trump Card (game show)

 Trump Card is an American syndicated game show that aired from September 10, 1990, to May 24, 1991, hosted by Jimmy Cefalo.
 Debi Massey served as hostess and Chuck Riley was the announcer.
 The show was produced by Telepictures Productions, Createl, Ltd., and Fiedler-Berlin Productions, with Warner Bros.
 Television distributing.
 It was based on the British game show Bob's Full House, which consisted of contestants trying to answer questions to fill up a 15-square bingo board.

 The show was filmed at the Trump Castle (now known as "Golden Nugget Atlantic City") casino hotel in Atlantic City, New Jersey.
 Donald Trump made a cameo appearance on its premiere episode to inaugurate the show with Cefalo.

 Launching the same day as The Quiz Kids Challenge and revivals of The Joker's Wild and Tic-Tac-Dough, Trump Card joined those series and The Challengers (which premiered a week before) as one of five new syndicated game shows for the 1990–91 television season.
 All five shows were cancelled after one single season.
-The Challengers and Trump Card were the only two of the five which made it through a full season before ending.
 After the season concluded, reruns aired until September 6, 1991.

 Front game

-Three contestants were each given a bingo-style card with 15 numbers, arranged in three rows of five, and competed to fill in all the numbers.
-One contestant had the numbers 1-15; the second, 16-30; and the third, 31-45.
+Three contestants were each given a bingo-style card with 15 numbered squares arranged in a 5x3 grid, and competed to "black out" (cover up) all 15 squares by answering trivia questions correctly.
+One contestant had the numbers 1–15; the second, 16–30; and the third, 31–45.
 These numbers were also used in an audience game, described below.

 Round one

 Four categories were displayed, each containing four questions, and the winner of a random backstage draw chose one to start the round.
-The host read a toss-up question; if a contestant buzzed-in with the correct answer, the number in one corner of his/her card was filled in and he/she chose the next category.
-An incorrect buzz-in answer froze the contestant out of the next question, whose category was chosen by the host.
-The first contestant to fill in all four corners won $750.
+Cefalo read a toss-up question; if a contestant buzzed-in with the correct answer, one corner square of his/her card was covered up and he/she chose the next category.
+An incorrect buzz-in answer or no response froze the contestant out of the next question (meaning all uncovered squares went black), whose category was chosen by Cefalo.
+The first contestant to cover up all four corner squares of his/her card won $750.